aspose-total-cloud/Aspose.Total-Products/total/en/go/conversion/ppsm-to-odp/_index.md

 ---title: Convert PowerPoint to ODP, PPSM to ODP FREE Converter or GO SDKdescription: Free Conversion of PPSM to ODP by using GO Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---